Security, Cybersecurity Training and Awareness Overview

 - Who should I contact with questions or to learn more about cybersecurity?

-Cybersecurity affects you, whether you use a computer, a tablet, or a smartphone (or all) in your work or personal life.
+Cybersecurity affects you, whether you use a computer, a tablet, or a smartphone (or all) in your work, school, or personal life.
 Cybersecurity is about keeping your technology safe, including networks, data, programs, and devices.
 Cybersecurity helps to protect your data and your devices, like a lock on the front door protects your home.

 - University of Illinois System: Required for System Office employees (excluding Extra Help employees).